lhbikos/ReC_MultivModel/docs/05-SimpleMed.md

 In preparing this chapter, I drew heavily from the following resource(s).
 Other resources are cited (when possible, linked) in the text with complete citations in the reference list.

-* Hayes, A. F. (2018). *Introduction to mediation, moderation, and conditional process anlaysis:  A regression-based approach*.
+* Hayes, A. F. (2022).  *Introduction to mediation, moderation, and conditional process analysis:  A regression-based approach*.
 New York, NY: Guilford Press.
-Available as an ebook from the SPU library:  https://ebookcentral-proquest-com.ezproxy.spu.edu/lib/spu/detail.action?docID=5109647
-  - **Chapter 3, Simple mediation**:  Hayes' text is another great example of a teaching tool that is accessible at both procedural and conceptual levels.
+  - **Chapter 3, The simple mediation model**:  Hayes' text is another great example of a teaching tool that is accessible at both procedural and conceptual levels.
 I especially appreciate  his attention to the controversies (even those directed toward his work).
 We deviate from his text in that we are not using the PROCESS macro...and I'll address those concerns in the lecture.
-  - **Chapter 4, Causality and confounds**:  A great chapter that addresses "What happened to Baron & Kenny"; partial v complete mediation; and conditions required for claims of causality.
+  - **Chapter 4, Causal steps, scaling, confounding, and causal order**:  A great chapter that addresses "What happened to Baron & Kenny"; partial v complete mediation; and conditions required for claims of causality.
 Procedurally, our focus in this chapter is on the role of covariates.
-  - **Appendix A:  Using Process**:  An essential tool for PROCESS users because, even when we are in the R environment, this is the "idea book."
+  - **Appendix A:  Using PROCESS**:  An essential tool for PROCESS users because, even when we are in the R environment, this is the "idea book."
 That is, the place where all the path models are presented in figures.
 * Kim, P. Y., Kendall, D. L., & Cheon, H.-S. (2017).
 Racial microaggressions, cultural mistrust, and mental health outcomes among Asian American college students. *American Journal of Orthopsychiatry, 87*(6), 663–670. https://doi-org.ezproxy.spu.edu/10.1037/ort0000203

 ### Packages

 The script below will (a) check to see if the following packages are installed on your computer and, if not (b) install them.

 ```r